 Renter energy disclosure

-You have a right to know the energy information and costs when searching for your next apartment.
-Apartment buildings with five or more units must provide this information to potential renters at or before the time of rental application.
-The information provided can help compare your housing options, indicate which buildings have historically been more energy efficient and less costly, and start a conversation with the property owners about what energy costs you may have as a renter.
+You have a right to know the average energy costs when searching for your next apartment.
+Apartment buildings and rental homes must provide this information to potential renters at or before the time of rental application.
+Condominiums and townhomes are not included in this ordinance.

 Medium buildings: 5 or more units and under 50,000 square feet